Maecenas/maecenas.github.io/docs/posts/meet-your-customized-alias-domain-email-with-gmail-and-yandex-is-all-you-need/index.md

 <!-- more -->
 ## Why would you need a domain email?

 Surely there’re numerous out-of-the-box email service providers.
-Why would you want a email at your own domain?
+Why would you want an email at your own domain?
 It is common for companies to have their unique email account, for branding and managing purposes.
 For people like you and me, domain email would help your personal branding, and more importantly the free to transfer between mail service providers.
-Domain email come at zero price, yet paying tribute to the Open Web.
-I would use my [shawnxli.com](shawnxli.com) and [me@shawnxli.com](mailto:me@shawnxli.com) as example throughout the passage.
+Domain email comes at zero price, yet paying tribute to the Open Web.
+I would use my [shawnxli.com](shawnxli.com) and [me@shawnxli.com](mailto:me@shawnxli.com) as an example throughout the passage.

 ## Why Yandex?

 Yandex is a Russian Google counterpart.
-Yandex Connect’s email service meet all my expectations: stable, secure, fast, ad-free, domain email, import/export data, email alias, mass storage, calendar, synchronize, push, IMAP, two-step/ two-factor verification, Yubikey, email forward and filtering… even for advanced security features like SPF, DKIM, DMARC support are all there.
-Offered at $0 for individual.
+Yandex Connect’s email service meets all my expectations: stable, secure, fast, ad-free, domain email, import/export data, email alias, mass storage, calendar, synchronize, push, IMAP, two-step/ two-factor verification, Yubikey, email forward and filtering… even for advanced security features like SPF, DKIM, DMARC support are all there.
+Offered at $0 for the individual.

 ## 0. Prerequisite